The Coaching Session, Step-by-Step

 Decide where the meeting will take place

-You may meet by phone, skype or conference call.
+You may meet by phone, ZOOM, or conference call.
 If you meet by conference call with screen sharing ability, that can give you options to share materials in a new way.
-Skype allows you a version of the more personal one on one “in person” meeting.
+Skype allows you a version of the more personal one-on-one “in-person” meeting.
 It may take a little time for your client to become comfortable.
 The phone is not as personal but can be more convenient and comfortable for the client.
-You may not be able to read nonverbal cues, but pauses and raising or lowering voice may be easier to perceive over the phone.
+You may not be able to read nonverbal cues, but pauses and raising or lowering your voice may be easier to perceive over the phone.

 Sometimes this isn’t a choice.
-If you live in another country or, even city or state, Skype, phone or conference call are your alternatives.
+If you live in another country or, even a city or state, ZOOM, phone, or conference call are your alternatives.
 Be sure you are in a quiet space where you will not be interrupted and don’t multitask – pay attention to them just as if they could see what you are doing.

 Decide how to deliver your client’s materials